vigneshshanmugam/Media-Chat/README.md

-# Media-Chat
+# Media-Caputure
-#### Chat using WebRTC -
+#### Capture the image by rendering it through canvas and streaming the Video using GerUserMedia by accessing the system Camera. :)

 [@vigneshh](http://twitter.com/_vigneshh)

-Uses GetUserMedia channel to get the Video Content and Uses Data Channel to do the chat.

-Have fun.